Art theft: Recovery

 In January 2017, Spain's Interior Ministry announced that police from 18 European countries, with the support of Interpol, Europol, and Unesco, had arrested 75 people involved in an international network of art traffickers.
 The pan-European operation had begun in October 2016 and led to the recovery of about 3,500 stolen items including archaeological artifacts and other artwork.
 The ministry did not provide an inventory of recovered items or the locations of the arrests.

 In 1969 the Italian Ministry of Cultural Heritage and Activities and Tourism formed the Comando Carabinieri Tutela Patrimonio Culturale (TPC), better known as the Carabinieri Art Squad.
 In 1980, the TPC established the database Leonardo, with information about more than 1 million stolen artworks, and accessible to law enforcement agencies around the world.

 In December 2021 Michael Steinhardt, an American hedge-fund billionaire, was ordered to surrender 180 looted and illegally smuggled antiquities valued at 70 million U.S. dollars.
 The antiquities will be returned to their rightful owners and Steinhardt is banned for life from acquiring any other relics.

+In June 2026, French narcotics police discovered a stolen £13 million Pablo Picasso painting, a 1937 portrait of Marie-Thérèse Walter, during a routine drug raid in an Ormesson-sur-Marne home.
+A 37-year-old security guard from the art storage facility was arrested after the artwork was found alongside 17kg of cannabis resin and luxury goods.